batra-mlp-lab/visdial-challenge-starter-pytorch/README.md

 The script has all the default arguments, so it works without specifying any arguments.
 Execute the script with `-h` to see a list of available arguments which can be changed as per need (such as learning rate, epochs, batch size, etc).

-To extend this starter code, add your own encoder/decoder modules into their respective directories and put their choices in command line arguments of `train.py`.
+To extend this starter code, add your own encoder/decoder modules into their respective directories and include their names as choices in command line arguments of `train.py`.

 We have an `-overfit` flag, which can be useful for rapid debugging.
 It takes a batch of 5 examples and overfits the model on them.